 Overall, however, I’m not too worried about republishing my work to Medium.
 Those Medium posts are driving more traffic back to my website and resulting in many more subscribers than when my posts were just waiting for someone to stumble across them in Google.

 3. Is it okay to use my Medium profile as my author website?

 No, I don’t recommend relying on Medium as your author website.
 Medium’s features are limited, and, as with any social medium platform, you don’t own your followers.
 If Medium ever goes out of business or if they suspend your account, you will lose that entire following.

 If you have any questions about anything in this article, let me know in the comments.
-I’ve also turned this blog post into a PDF guide that you can download and save to your computer.
-You can get it by entering your email in the box below.

 Do you have a Medium account?
 Let me know in the comments and please share this post with a friend if you found it helpful.